AuburnSounds/Dplug/README.md

 # What's this?

 dplug is a library that allow the creation of audio plugins.
-Additionally it comes with music DSP algorithms that are very to help you get up to speed with Currently very alpha and unusable.
+Additionally it comes with music DSP algorithms that might be useful for your next-generation MS converter plugin.
+Currently very alpha and unusable.

 ## Contents